Eemil Nestor Setälä

-Eemil Nestor Setälä (/fi/; 27 February 1864 – 8 February 1935) was a Finnish politician who served as Chairman of the Senate of Finland from September 1917 to November 1917, when he was author of the Finnish Declaration of Independence.
+Eemil Nestor Setälä (/fi/; 27 February 1864 – 8 February 1935) was a Finnish politician who served as Chairman of the Senate of Finland from September to November 1917.
+He is regarded as one of the principal authors of the Finnish Declaration of Independence.

 Setälä was a linguist, professor of Finnish language and literature at Helsinki University from 1893 to 1929.
 He was a major influence on the study of Finnish language, the founder of the research institute Suomen suku ("Finnish kin"), and creator of the Uralic Phonetic Alphabet.